 The School offers many opportunities for undergraduate study, including single honors courses in History, History and Political Science, and Classics.
 There are also joint honors courses, known as Two Subject Moderatorship (TSM), in Ancient History and Archaeology, Classical Civilisation, Greek, Latin, History, and History of Art and Architecture.
 All Undergraduate degrees are four years in duration.

-In 2009 the School launched an exciting new undergraduate degree programme in Ancient and Medieval History and Culture.
+In 2009 the School launched an exciting undergraduate degree programme in Ancient and Medieval History and Culture.